lindhor/geoportal-server-catalog-wiki/Localization.md

 * Create a folder  under [Tomcat8]/webapps/geoportal/app/nls and name it the same as the language code, e.g. "de" for German, "fr" for French, "es" for Spanish.
 * Copy resources.js from [Tomcat8]/webapps/geoportal/app/nls to the sub folder just created.
-* Open resources.js and localize the value of the variables to the specific language.
+* Open resources.js and localize the value of the variables to the specific language, save the file in proper encoding for the language.
 * Remove text `root: {"` (near the top) and ` "}" `(near the bottom)
    ```
    ...